cf-toolsuite/cf-butler/README.md

 > Replace `<engine>` above with one of either `java-mail`, or `sendgrid`

 Furthermore, you will need to define additional properties depending on which engine you chose.
-Checkout the secrets profile in [application.yml](https://github.com/pacphi/cf-butler/blob/master/src/main/resources/application.yml) to get to know what they are.
+Checkout [application.yml](https://github.com/pacphi/cf-butler/blob/master/src/main/resources/application.yml) to get to know what they are.

 E.g, if you intended to use [sendgrid](https://www.sendgrid.com) as your email notification engine then your secrets-{env}.yml might contain